satylogin/general-adt-and-algorithms/README.md

 If you are interested in making other strategy games for example chess, contact me on my mail address.

-version 1.0 of link list program is a simple implementation of link list. version 1.1 is stack implementation of link list.
+version 1.0 of link list program is a simple implementation of link list. version 1.1 is stack implementation of link list. version 1.2 of link list program is the queue implementation of link list.

 happy coding....